Zara’s Newest Collection Is A Fashion-Forward Take On Utilitarian Staples

 All linked products are independently selected by our editors.
 If you purchase any of these products, we may earn a commission.

-Zara just dropped its bi-annual SRPLS collection, a luxurious spin on practical wardrobe staples, and it’s full of utilitarian styles with a fashion-forward twist.
-The spring/summer 2024 SRPLS collection marks the Spanish favourite’s twelfth capsule collection.
-And if we’re looking back at Zara’s recent SS24 Studio Collection (which Refinery29 readers helped quickly sell out), we predict that these pieces will fly off (virtual) shelves just as fast.

-Drop 1, which is available to shop in stores and online on 18th April, features womenswear, menswear, and kids styles, starting from £25.99.
-Zara looked to the versatility and functionality of essentials and used them as inspiration to create a more customisable wardrobe.
+Drop 1, which is available to shop in stores and online on April 18, features womenswear, menswear, and kids styles, ranging between $27 and $260.
+Zara looked to the versatility and functionality of closet essentials and used them as inspiration to create a more customizable wardrobe.
 From cotton tops and dresses to leather skirts and pants, most pieces feature straps, zippers, and buttons that can be readjusted for the perfect fit or for various silhouettes.
 See: A button-down dress whose waist can be cinched or pants whose legs could be tightened with ankle buttons.

-Drop 1, which is available to shop in stores and online on 18th April, features womenswear, menswear, and kids styles, starting from £25.99.
-Zara looked to the versatility and functionality of essentials and used them as inspiration to create a more customisable wardrobe.
+Drop 1, which is available to shop in stores and online on April 18, features womenswear, menswear, and kids styles, ranging between $27 and $260.
+Zara looked to the versatility and functionality of closet essentials and used them as inspiration to create a more customizable wardrobe.
 From cotton tops and dresses to leather skirts and pants, most pieces feature straps, zippers, and buttons that can be readjusted for the perfect fit or for various silhouettes.
 See: A button-down dress whose waist can be cinched or pants whose legs could be tightened with ankle buttons.

 AdvertisementADVERTISEMENT